suryanshchhn/PortfolioProjecSQL/README.md

 To run the SQL queries and create the view, follow these steps:

-Ensure you have access to the "CovidDeaths" and "CovidVaccination" tables in your SQL database.
+--Ensure you have access to the "CovidDeaths" and "CovidVaccination" tables in your SQL database.

-Execute the provided SQL queries in your SQL client to perform the data analysis.
+--Execute the provided SQL queries in your SQL client to perform the data analysis.

-Once the queries have been executed successfully, the view "PercentPeopleVaccinated1" will be available for later use.
+--Once the queries have been executed successfully, the view "PercentPeopleVaccinated1" will be available for later use.

 ## Contributing